 - Christmas Carol: Hark now hear the angels sing.
 Hmm hmm hmm hmm hmm hmm hmm!

-- Contrived Coincidence: People getting murdered every hour.
+- Contrived Coincidence: People getting murdered every hour, on the hour.

 - Did We Just Have Tea with Cthulhu?: Edward Grove deliberately tries to invoke this trope.
 The Doctor throws the teacup to the floor in defiance.

 - Distinction Without a Difference: Edith says she couldn't write her name in the dust.
 She gets scolded for disagreeing, until she points out she can't write, but if she could she could write her name in the dust.

 - Dramatic Shattering: The Doctor throws a teacup on the floor in anger.

 - Driven to Suicide: Charley is nearly convinced to kill herself by Edith.
 Edith herself was driven to suicide by the news of Charley's death.
 And the Doctor begs Edward Grove to kill itself.